 Jerry partners with some of the companies we write about.
 However, our content is written and reviewed by an independent team of editors and licensed insurance agents, and never influenced by our partnerships.
 Learn more baout how we make money, review our editorial standards, reference out data methodology, or view a list of our partners

 The typical height for a home swing set is anywhere between five and seven feet.

-If you have children and a backyard, odds are, you have considered building or buying a playset.
-Playsets allow your children to pass the daylight hours in close proximity to your home.
-That means supervision is easy and your children are less likely to live out the plot of Stranger Things or another show where children seemingly go unsupervised for months on end.
+If you have children and a backyard, odds are, you have considered building or buying a play set.
+Play sets allow your children to pass the daylight hours in close proximity to your home.
+That means supervision is easy and your children are less likely to live out the plot of Stranger Things.

 If you're planning on adding a swing set to an existing play structure or building a stand alone set, you might be wondering how tall you should build your swing and what materials you need.
-Here are a few tips to get you started on your swing set journey.
+Here are a few tips to get you started on your swing set journey, compiled by Jerry.

 Other things to keep in mind when building a swing set